Iguana Entertainment

-Acclaim Studios Austin (formerly Iguana Entertainment) was an American video game developer based in Austin, Texas.
+Iguana Entertainment, later known as Acclaim Studios Austin, was an American video game developer based in Austin, Texas.
 The company was founded in 1991 by Jeff Spangenberg, previously lead designer for Punk Development, and originally located in Santa Clara, California.
 Iguana found first success with Aero the Acro-Bat, moved to Austin and acquired Optimus Software (later Iguana UK) in 1993.
 Iguana was acquired by Acclaim Entertainment in January 1995 and received another sub-studio, Iguana West (formerly Sculptured Software) in October that year.
 Spangenberg was fired from his position in July 1998 and filed a lawsuit on breach of contract the following October.
 Iguana was rebranded Acclaim Studios Austin in May 1999, and the studio was closed down in August 2004, followed by the Chapter 7 bankruptcy of its parent in September 2004.

 History

 Prior to founding Iguana Entertainment, Jeff Spangenberg, a self-taught programmer who skipped college to pursue a programming career, served as lead designer for Punk Development, the development team of publisher RazorSoft.
 In 1991, Spangenberg founded his own company in Santa Clara, California, and hired 20 staff, including friends of his.
 Initially, the company did not have a name; Jay Moon, who served as development support manager for the company, explained that Spangenberg held two pet iguanas, named Spike and Killer, wherefore the team settled on "Iguana Entertainment", with Spike and Killer serving as mascots for the company.
 In 1992, Several Punk Development employees joined Iguana when the partnership between Punk and RazorSoft dissolved, and Iguana hired further staff in 1993 through funding provided by publishers Sunsoft and Acclaim Entertainment.

 Because of the high cost of living in the San Francisco Bay Area for Spangenberg and his employees, the company decided to move their headquarters.
 Their first choice was Seattle, Washington, which was also the location of Nintendo of America, but getting to know Texas' expanding technology industry, several Iguana staff traveled to Austin in May 1993 to investigate the relocation possibilities in the area.
 The team returned with videotape of the city's Sixth Street entertainment district.
 All but one employee agreed to move to Austin, and the relocation was completed shortly after.
 Later that year, Iguana achieved its first success with Aero the Acro-Bat and used profits generated from the game's sales to acquire Stockton-on-Tees-based developer Optimus Software, which was rebranded Iguana UK.